kimmminjae/kimmminjae.github.io/_drafts/2018-05-01-animal-activity-level-tracker-using-esp8266-and-ardunio-ide.md

 ---
-title: Animal Activity Level Tracker Using ESP8266 and Ardunio IDE
+title: Animal Activity Level Tracker Using ESP8266 (Wifi-Arduino)
 categories:
 - code
 excerpt: How I created an animal activity tracker using ESP8266 micro-controller and